After You Report Abuse on a Chat Site: Realistic Expectations

 What abuse reports can and cannot do on stranger-chat products, why instant justice is rare, and how to prioritize disconnect and evidence without oversharing.

 Reporting someone who harassed or threatened you is a serious step, but it is not a 911 dispatcher.
-This article explains what most stranger-chat stacks—including VoiceChatMate-style deployments—can realistically do after you click report.
+This article explains what VoiceChatMate can realistically do after you use in-app reporting or follow up by email.

 Step zero is still disconnect